baddabudda/automated-watering/README.md

 Configuration parameters persist during power outages using ESP32's Preferences storage.

 ### Features
-- Periodic soil moisture checks (with configurable check interval)
+- Periodic soil moisture checks
-- Automatic watering based on YL-69 sensor data
+- Automatic irrigation based on soil moisture
-- Client requests handling
+- HTTP API
+- Configuration through API

 ### Endpoints
 This project exposes API that can be used for creating your own client.